inc-lc/inc-lc.github.io/AEC.md

+---
-% Incremental λ-Calculus: Artifact Evaluation
+title: Incremental λ-Calculus: Artifact Evaluation
-% Yufei Cai
-  Paolo G. Giarrusso
-  Tillmann Rendel
-  Klaus Ostermann
+author: Yufei Cai, Paolo G. Giarrusso, Tillmann Rendel, Klaus Ostermann
-% University of Marburg
+layout: page
+---

 This is the submission to the PLDI 2014 Artifact Evaluation Committee for the paper: